jasonmoy28/psycModel/README.md

 <br/>

-*Note:* If you like this package, please considering give it a star on [GitHub](https://github.com/jasonmoy28/psycModel).
+*Note:* If you like this package, please considering give it a star.
 I would really appreciate that.
 If you experience any problem, please feel free to open a new issue [here]((https://github.com/jasonmoy28/psycModel/issues))

 ## Credit
 **Authors:** [Jason Moy](https://jasonmoy.us)